IBM-Bluemix-Docs/java/microprofile-logging.md

 ### Reading JSON log output
 {: #mp-json-log-output}

 The full JSON output is helpful for log storage and searches, but not as easy to read.
 You can examine the contents of the log in a terminal window by using the `kubectl` command.
-Fortunately there's a command-line tool that is named `jq` to help.
+Fortunately there's a command line tool that is named `jq` to help.

 With the `jq` command, you can filter down and focus on the field or fields that you need.
 If you want to see the `message` field and filter everything else out, see the following example: